chameleoid/style/README.md

 following styleguide.

-_Note: In this repo we also include a number of resources that are often used across projects, such a license, short contributing guide, skeleton readme, and local vimrc.
+_Note: In this repo we also include a number of resources that are often used across projects, such a license, short contributing guide, readme, and local vimrc.
 These should be used where applicable._

 ### Overview
 A similar style should be preserved across most languages, here's a general